sts10/phraze/readme.markdown

 In general I welcome both pull requests and issues.
 See included [LICENSE.txt](./LICENSE.txt) file.
 This project doesn't have a formal Code of Conduct yet (it may in the future), but informally just try to be kind to each other.

-Check license compatibility of Phraze's dependencies: `cargo deny check licenses` (requires that you [have cargo-deny installed locally](https://github.com/EmbarkStudios/cargo-deny#install-cargo-deny))
+Check **license compatibility** of Phraze's dependencies: `cargo deny check licenses` (requires that you [have cargo-deny installed locally](https://github.com/EmbarkStudios/cargo-deny#install-cargo-deny)).
+See below for more on how Phraze is licensed.

 ### Testing and benchmarking Phraze
 Run `cargo test` to run Phraze's tests.